 - Court of Federal Claims Bar Association, Board of Governors

-- Listed by Chambers USA as one of "America's Leading Lawyers for Business - Up and Coming" in Government Contracts (2018-2019)
+- Listed by Chambers USA as one of "America's Leading Lawyers for Business" (2020) and "America's Leading Lawyers for Business - Up and Coming" in Government Contracts (2018-2019)

 - Recognized by Law360 as a "Rising Star" in Government Contracts law (2016)

 - Named by The Legal 500 US a "next generation lawyer" (2017-2020) and a "recommended lawyer" (2016-2019) in Government Contracts

 - Named one of Bisnow’s "Trending 40 Lawyers Under 40", which recognizes up-and-coming lawyers from the Washington, DC metro area who have distinguished themselves with exceptional performance and potential (2015)